Home Ownership is a Competitive Sport. How will you win?

 Many of the home buyers we have guided first met with us, in a living-room-style setting or a scheduled evening conference call (or other preferred time).
-That meeting allows us to exchange motives, and relevant details, that simply could never be done through an app or distracted email volley.
+That meeting allows us to exchange motives and relevant details, that simply could never be done through an app or distracted email volley.
 We consider these intake meetings vital to the success of your mission.
-Without them, sometimes later we could wonder, what went wrong and how did something get missed?
+Without them, sometimes later we could wonder, what went wrong and how something got missed.

 We have found out that there are two ways to run the circuit:

 Pro-actively – you lead the race with knowledge, confidence, and resources,

 Reactively – each corner you turn reveals a stage you were not expecting.
 The stage appears different.
 Actors are wearing different period costumes … and they are speaking a language foreign to you.

 Reactive costs more.
 You lose your ability to make a timely decision, or worse, be forced into an action like waiving your home inspection contingency when you damn well could have known that was a type of predictable pitch coming your way.
 Reactive means you are in suspense, relying on things and people with opposing values.
 These people you are relying on will very seldom share your own motives (they’re not the ones moving into this prospective house with a dog that senses your stress level… they don’t even know you HAVE a dog!).

 The alternative, leading Pro-Actively, is leading as a Boss.
 Owning it.
 Designing everything for your success.
 It’s having the confidence to say thanks, but NO thanks.

 YOU don’t.
 YOU can’t.
 Just like one person cannot win a Superbowl or Championship, even a solo sport like the high jump, or tennis.
 There’s always a Team underneath.
 Or a least a coach or maybe an advocate.
 An individual needs help to do it.